12 Products People With POTS Swear By

 “I tend to have a lot of trouble staying asleep, and sleep is so important to POTS,” Asmus said.
 “This device lets out a low whoosh sound that is constant and blocks other noises.
 I sleep longer and deeper with it, and that makes a huge difference to my sleep quality and health.”

-Buy the white noise sound machine above for $32.98 from Amazon.
+Buy a white noise sound machine for $16.98 from Amazon.

 For more recommendations from our community, check out 16 products to use when painsomnia keeps you up at night.